Avoid cache trap when serving Angular app

 Let's take, for example, the angular.io/docs site:

-file, but tell any cache system to check if there is a newer version in the server.
-We are Ok with that.no-store
+• no-cache — This will cache our index.html file, but tell any cache system to check if there is a newer version in the server.
+We are Ok with that.

 What if we didn’t supply the cache-control header?